podcasts-org/podcast-pile-process/README.md

 ## Architecture

 The manager server maintains a queue of episodes to process.
 Worker servers request jobs from the manager, which assigns them tasks.
-Workers then process their assigned jobs and return results (transcription, diarization, Internet Archive URL, etc.) to the manager, which stores them in the database.
+Workers then process their assigned jobs and return results (transcription, diarization, and metadata) to the manager, which stores them in the database.

 Jobs automatically expire after 2 hours if not completed.
 The manager tracks worker IP addresses and worker IDs for each job.

-Workers download episodes from their remote URLs, perform diarization using Nvidia NeMo, transcribe audio using Parakeet, and send the results back to the manager.
+Workers download episodes from their URLs, perform diarization using Nvidia NeMo, transcribe audio using Parakeet, and send the results back to the manager.

-In the background, the manager submits URLs to the Internet Archive's Save Page Now API for archival.
-The manager only serves URLs from the Internet Archive rather than direct episode URLs (to avoid timestamp issues with dynamic ads).

 ## Installation